shrishti987/Travelia/README.md

-# 🌍 VoyageIQ – Smart Travel Booking Platform
+# 🌍 Travelia – Smart Travel Booking Platform
 Travelia is a full-stack web application inspired by Airbnb that allows users to explore, book, and manage travel stays with intelligent features like recommendations and fraud detection.

 ## ✨ Features